 (2) Encourage organizations to seek public funding for their charitable services;

-(D)(1) There is hereby created the advisory board of the governor’s office of faith-based and community initiatives.
-The board shall consist of members appointed as follows:
+(D)(1) There is hereby created the advisory board of the governor's office of faith-based and community initiatives.
+The board shall consist of the following members:

-(E) The board shall do both of the following:
+(E) The board shall have the following duties:

 (1) Provide direction, guidance, and oversight to the office;

-(2) Publish a report of its activities on or before the first day of August of each year, and deliver copies of the report to the governor, the speaker and minority leader of the house of representatives, and the president and minority leader of the senate.
+(5) Publish a report of its activities and accomplishments on or before the first day of August of each year, and deliver copies of the report to the governor, the speaker and minority leader of the house of representatives, and the president and minority leader of the senate.

 (F) No member of the board or organization that the member is affiliated or involved with is eligible to receive any grant that the office administers or assists in administering.